7 Best Saucony Running Shoes in 2024

 With a 120+ year history, Saucony has gained extensive experience in the running shoe industry.
 Not to mention that it has several lineups that have stood over 10 iterations, retaining a wide fan base.

-We’ve been following Saucony for years and have tested over 50 of their most recent releases to find the best and brightest.
+We’ve been following Saucony for years (some of us even decades) and have tested many of their releases to find the best and brightest.
 Famous for their speed-oriented Endorphins, we have also selected some excellent daily trainers, supportive shoes for flat feet, as well as some wallet-friendly options.

 How we test running shoes

-As a team full of running shoe enthusiasts with an independent RunRepeat shoe lab, we thoroughly analysed every new release from Saucony:
+As a team full of running shoe enthusiasts with an independent shoe lab, we thoroughly analyse every new release from Saucony:

-• We measure over 30+ parameters that contribute to the shoe’s performance.
-That includes cutting each one into pieces, testing breathability with a smoke machine, and more.
+• In the lab, we measure 30+ parameters that contribute to the shoe’s fit and performance.
+That includes cutting each one into pieces, testing breathability with a smoke machine, measuring the softness of the midsole, durability of the outsole, flexibility of the platform, and so on.

 • We run 30-50 miles on average in each pair to deliver extensive feedback.